iscas-tis/CHA/docs/src/explanations/dataview.md

 Often, this is useful for viewing one subtype of `chisel3.Data`, as another.
 One can think about a `DataView` as a mapping from a _Target_ type `T` to a _View_ type `V`.
 This is similar to a cast (eg. `.asTypeOf`) with a few differences:
-1. Views are mutable—connections to the view will occur on the target
+1. Views are _connectable_—connections to the view will occur on the target
 2. Whereas casts are _structural_ (a reinterpretation of the underling bits), a DataView is a customizable mapping
-3. Views can be _partial_, not every field in the target must be included in the mapping
+3. Views can be _partial_—not every field in the target must be included in the mapping

 ## A Motivating Example (AXI4)